MystenLabs/sui/doc/move.md

-In addition to having a presence at the source code level, as we discussed [earlier](#move-code-organization), a package in Sui is also and object, and must have a unique numeric ID in addition to a unique name, so that it can be identified by the Sui platform.
+In addition to having a presence at the source code level, as we discussed [earlier](#move-code-organization), a package in Sui is also an object, and must have a unique numeric ID in addition to a unique name, so that it can be identified by the Sui platform.
 For user-level packages, this ID is assigned when the package is [published](#package-publishing), but for the packages pre-published